-The most important external source of information available to the ship is the broadcast of ice analysis charts by the CIS.
-For ships equipped with their own reconnaissance helicopter, aerial visual observations may provide considerably more ice information at the route planning and tactical levels.
+The most important external source of information available to the vessel is the broadcast of ice analysis charts by the CIS.
+For vessels equipped with their own reconnaissance helicopter, aerial visual observations may provide considerably more ice information at the route planning and tactical levels.

-4.16.2 Remote Sensing Systems
+4.16.2 Remote sensing systems

-With special purpose receiving and processing equipment, ships may take advantage of airborne and satellite borne remote sensing systems for complementary synoptic level ice information.
+With special purpose receiving and processing equipment, vessels may take advantage of airborne and satellite borne remote sensing systems for complementary synoptic level ice information.